andreyunugro/moleculer-telegram-bot/README.md

 ## Usage

-> Before use please set the `TELEGRAM_TOKEN` environment variables.
+> Before use the example below, please set the `TELEGRAM_TOKEN` environment variables and optional `TELEGRAM_TARGET` for default target.

 ```js
 const { ServiceBroker } = require('moleculer');